Using coding standards#

 -

-Ensure all languages are selected, so that the coding standard controls all tools.
+In this step select all languages, so that the coding standard controls all tools.

 -